BluewaterMVC/Project-Tsunami.scripts/docs/en/architecture/status/header-policy.md

 * **Automation is authoritative:**

   * Only scripts update or create the metadata block.
   * Manual edits to the header are discouraged and may be overwritten.
+  * The automation script detects either the `{{file_header_block}}` placeholder or an existing header block (between the comment markers), and inserts or updates as needed.
 * **Pre-commit hook or CI job**:

-    * Scans files for the `{{file_header_block}}` tag.
+  * Scans files for the placeholder or comment markers.
   * Inserts or updates the block according to policy.
   * Updates status, date, and any other required metadata.
 * All automation must reference this document and [file-header-automation.md](../../technical/file-header-automation.md).

 ---